Privacy & security Te tūmataitinga me te haumarutanga

 Learn more about the unpublished roll

-We give your personal information to other people and organisations when the law requires it
+We give your personal information to other people and organisations when the law requires or allows it

 The law requires us to give lists of people who are enrolled to vote to certain people and organisations when they ask for them.